Graffiti Removal and Prevention

 - Work directly with property owners

 a) Rather than rely on Chicago’s Graffiti Blasters and wait days for removal, we empower property owners to remove graffiti by providing highly effective and safe supplies to remove the graffiti.
-Alderman Moreno pays for these supplies out of his own pocket.
+Alderman Moreno personally pays for these supplies without the need to spend City funds.

 b) Partner with the art community to have a mural/artwork painted on the surface.
 Empirical evidence has shown that taggers will not deface the work.

 c) Encourage the property owner to explore the possibility of installing an anti-graffiti coating on porous (i.e. unpainted brick or wood) surfaces so that, if tagged, the graffiti can be easily removed.

 When placing a graffiti removal request through 311 or our office, please be prepared to report the following items:

 The height of the graffiti from the ground

 Our office works in conjunction with Clean City Innovation and the Wicker Park/Bucktown and West Town SSAs to plan and coordinate Graffiti Action Days in the 1st Ward.
 Volunteers meet on Saturday mornings and walk our arterial streets removing graffiti in teams.
 What graffiti cannot be removed is subsequently reported to the Graffiti Blasters.